DA-MUSIC: Data-Driven DoA Estimation via Deep Augmented MUSIC Algorithm: Introduction

+The works \cite{chakrabarty2017bbdoacnn,zhu2019deeplearnbb} applied \acp{cnn} for broadband \ac{doa} estimation of a single source.
+The two approaches, however, utilize very different preprocessing methods and are trained as classification and regression tasks, respectively.
+While the classification approach limits itself to a fixed resolution, the regressor of \cite{zhu2019deeplearnbb} outputs the \ac{doa} angles directly.
+Therefore, it can achieve an arbitrary resolution, yet it is limited to the spatial covariance matrix as input.
+Another approach \cite{Wu2019CoherentSL} first decomposed the broadband signals into non-overlapping narrowband components and used \acl{svr} to obtain the \ac{doa}.

+The limitations of both existing \ac{mb} and \ac{dd} \ac{doa} estimation algorithms in resolving multiple signals that are possibly broadband and coherent motivate the derivation of a \ac{nn}-aided \ac{doa} estimator capable of leveraging data to enable \ac{music} to successfully operate in such scenarios.

-In this work we propose a hybrid \ac{mb}/\ac{dd} implementation of \ac{music}, exploiting the structure of the classic \ac{music} algorithm, while augmenting it with \acp{nn} to learn to enhance its performance.
-Our design builds upon the insight that the sensitivity to model mismatch and inability to handle coherent sources of \ac{music} lie in its estimation of the noise and signal subspace through an eigenvalue decomposition of the empirical covariance matrix.
-Accordingly, the proposed deep augmentation improves this crucial step by obtaining a pseudo covariance matrix through a \ac{nn} from the measurements, which is learned along with a \ac{nn} that acts as a peak finder; i.e., it maps the learned \ac{music} spectrum into a set of \acp{doa} while facilitating the learning capabilities of the first \ac{nn}.
-As opposed to previous \ac{mb}/\ac{dd} variants of \ac{music}, the proposed architecture overcomes the fundamental limitations of \ac{music}, enabling accurate detection of multiple, possibly coherent sources, while sharing the increased resolution and rapid inference of the \ac{mb} method.
-Our experimental study demonstrates the ability of the proposed augmented \ac{music} to notably improve upon \ac{mb} \ac{doa} estimators as well as other previously proposed \ac{dd} \ac{doa} estimators.
-In particular, we show that the augmented \ac{music} algorithm outperforms its unaltered version in localization accuracy and resolution.
+We introduced \ac{damusic} in \cite{merkofer2021deepAugMUSIC}, a hybrid \ac{mb}/\ac{dd} implementation of \ac{music}, which exploits the structure of the classic subspace algorithm while augmenting it with \acp{nn} to learn to enhance its performance.
+The proposed architecture overcomes the fundamental limitations of \ac{music}, enabling it to accurately detect the locations of coherent sources.
+Our design builds upon the insight that the sensitivity to model mismatch and inability to handle coherent and broadband sources of \ac{music} lie in its estimation of the noise and signal subspaces through an \ac{evd} of the empirical covariance matrix.
+Accordingly, the proposed \ac{damusic} improves this crucial step by obtaining a surrogate, pseudo covariance matrix through a \ac{rnn} from the measurements, which is learned along with a \ac{nn} that acts as a peak finder.
+This work presents crucial extensions to \ac{damusic} allowing it to operate with an unknown and varying number of signal sources by successfully estimating the number of sources for non-coherent and coherent signals.
+An additional neural augmentation allows the categorization into noise and signal eigenvectors to be obtained in a learned fashion by training a classifier.
+Numerical results show an estimation accuracy of 98\% in comparison to \ac{music} with 89\% accuracy in the same non-coherent scenario.
+We further demonstrate \ac{damusic}'s capabilities in various \ac{snr} domains, three different broadband scenarios, as well as real-world seismic signals. \Ac{damusic} not only manages to focus frequency components but is also able to concurrently focus an interdependent elevation angle to receive a stable azimuth estimation.